Configuring AI Provider Keys

 GEMINI_API_KEYto your Google API key

-If you are a Mito Enterprise user, you can configure Mito to use a Azure OpenAI endpoint instead.
+If you are a Mito Enterprise user, you can configure Mito to use your enterprise LLM providers.
 If you have questions about Mito Enterprise, please contact [email protected].

 Set